 The path starts from the Inveroran Hotel, before the long stretch across the edge of the wild and eerily remote Rannoch Moor, passes the Glencoe Ski Centre and into the fabulous mountain range of Glencoe.

 The climb out of Kinlochleven is a steep ascent through a beautiful little forest.
-The view from the top provides fabulous view down to Loch Leven and the village.
+The view from the top provides a fabulous view down to Loch Leven and the village.
 The old military road then passes through a wide valley on the edge of Mamore mountain range, known as Lairigmor, before turning towards Glen Nevis through forested areas.
-The path gradually descends as the way approaches Fort William, with a final stretch along the road into Fort William centre.
+The path gradually descends to Fort William, with a final stretch along the road into Fort William centre.

 Day 10: Departure

 Departure by bus or train to Glasgow (3-4 hours) or Edinburgh.
-Additional nights at the end of the walk can be arranged to explore the highlands at your leisure, including a climb up Scotland’s highest mountain, Ben Nevis.
+Additional nights at the end of the walk can be arranged to explore the highlands at your leisure, including climbing up Scotland’s highest mountain, Ben Nevis.

-Nice hotels and B&Bs, all offering comfortable en-suite double or twin rooms.
-All places have been carefully hand-picked by us and their quality is regularly monitored.
+Accommodation is in nice hotels and B&Bs, all offering comfortable en-suite double or twin rooms.
+All places have been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Note that hotels are subject to availability.
 In case a particular hotel from the ones pictured above is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.